Conservative velocity mappings for discontinuous Galerkin kinetics: Algorithm

 In order to use a typical Galerkin FE method we can represent $\varepsilon^{ij}$ and $\overline{\varrho}$ in terms of the local restrictions of the FE basis, $\febxy{\ell}_{i,j,k}$, such as \begin{eqnal} \varepsilon^{pq}_{i,j,k} &= \sum_{\ell=1}^{\numbC} \hat{\varepsilon}^{pq,(\ell)}_{i,j,k}\febxy{\ell}_{i,j,k}(\vxlog), \qquad \overline{\varrho} = \sum_{\ell=1}^{\numbC} \hat{\overline{\varrho}}^{(\ell)}_{i,j,k}\febxy{\ell}_{i,j,k}(\vxlog), \\ \end{eqnal} whose expansion coefficients are obtained by evaluating their DG representation at the FE nodes.
 After inserting these and the FE representation of $\phi$

-equation~\ref{eq:gkPoissonCurvilinearSimpJmulWeakLocalLog}, a discrete system of equation ensues.
-We note a subtlety in the last two equations that arises from mixing DG and FE representations: while $\phi$ in equation~\ref{eq:phiFE} in two adjacent cells evaluated at the same node give equal values, $\varrho$ in equation~\ref{eq:vareps_rho_fe_exp} give different contributions to the right-hand side vector of the ensuing matrix form $Ax=b$ when adjacent cells are evaluated at the same node because $\varrho$ is discontinuous along $x^1$-$x^2$.
+into equation~\ref{eq:gkPoissonCurvilinearSimpJmulWeakLocalLog}, a discrete system of equation ensues.
+We note a subtlety in the last two equations that arises from mixing DG and FE representations: while $\phi$ evaluated at the same node using equation~\ref{eq:phiFE} from two adjacent cells give equal values, doing so for $\varrho$ using equation~\ref{eq:vareps_rho_fe_exp} from two adjacent cells give different contributions to the right-hand side vector of the ensuing matrix form $Ax=b$ because $\varrho$ is discontinuous along $x^1$-$x^2$.
 Finally, the construction of the discrete FE problem is completed by incorporating boundary conditions.
-Typically we use periodic, Dirichlet ($\phi(x^i=x^i_{\min,\max})=\phi_b$) or Neumann
+Typically we use periodic, Dirichlet ($\phi(x^i=x^i_{\min,\max})=\phi_b$) or Neumann $(\varepsilon^{iq}\partial_{x^q}\phi)(x^i=x^i_{\min,\max}) = \phi'_b$ boundary conditions (where $\phi_b$ and $\phi'_b$ are externally provided values).

-boundary conditions.
 The final linear system of equations can be solved with standard methods.
 These linear problems are global in $x^1$-$x^2$ and local in $x^3$, with a sparse matrix $A$ of approximately $\numbFExy^2$ elements, and can be solved cheaply (compared to the 5D gyrokinetic update) with a direct solver.